 3. Do Your Research & Ask Questions

-Before anyone pulls your credit, it never hurts to call them before hand or look online for what rates are offered.
+Before anyone pulls your credit, it never hurts to call them beforehand or look online for what rates are offered.
 So many times, I see consumers applying for credit in which the financial product they are seeking approval has standards that they don’t meet.
 You must know what scores are accepted and declined before adding a hard inquiry.
-Granted, you have the “Rate Shopping” rule, but why apply at a place that have requirements you don’t meet?
+Granted, you have the “Rate Shopping” rule, but why apply at a place that has requirements you don’t meet?
 To find out what your FICO score is, you can purchase your score as low as $19.95 at www.myfico.com.
 Keep in mind, FICO has multiple scores within a Credit Bureau.
 Once you purchase your score, you will see your Auto Score, Mortgage Score, and etc. You can also get your free credit score with Credit Karma, but less than 10% of lenders use this algorithm.
-Its a great place to start and you can at least have a bracket as this score is not too far from the FICO score.
+It’s a great place to start and you can at least have a bracket as this score is not too far from the FICO score.